Delhi and its Environment

 It is said about cities that if we listen carefully, a city speaks and narrates its story to all those who consider it their own.
-Delhi is no different and a rendezvous with the city reveals its glorious past and a heritage of green spaces, some of which were preserved even before the Mughals ruled the city.
+Delhi is no different and a rendezvous with the city reveals its glorious past and green spaces, waterways, wetlands, biodiversity and the architecturally marvelous built heritage.
 Delhi is referred to as the city of antiquity and is believed to be one of the oldest continually inhabited cities of the world.
-There are on the record, a total of seven cities of Delhi (and two more) that rose and fell during different times for various reasons.
+There have been at least seven cities in Delhi that rose and fell during different times and for various reasons.

-Legend has it that any man or King who creates a new city in Delhi will not be able to last his rule.
-But that did not stop the ‘conquerors’ of Delhi from raising different cities from time to time.
-From erstwhile Dilli to Khushwant Singh’s Bhagmati – the city of Delhi has attracted people from all walks of life.
-Delhi: there’s something about it, that makes it more than just a city!
+Legend has it that any Emperor or king who creates a new city in Delhi will not be able to last his rule.
+But that did not stop the conquerors of Delhi from raising different cities from time to time.
+From erstwhile Dilli to Khushwant Singh’s Bhagmati, the city of Delhi has attracted and amazed people from all walks of life.
+Delhi – there’s something about it that makes it more than just a city!

 Two natural features that perhaps made Delhi a suitable living space and a Capital of choice for every Emperor who ruled the Indian sub-continent are the Delhi Ridge and River Yamuna.
 The Delhi Ridge is part of the Aravalli Range and enters Delhi from the South.
 The Delhi Ridge forms the principal watershed in the area while also providing a natural barrier as protection, which was of much importance in earlier days.